nautobot/nautobot-app-golden-config/docs/quick-start.md

 # Load Properties from Git

-Golden Config properties include: Compliance Features, Compliance Rules, Config Removals and Config Replacements.
-They can be created one by one in the plugin, alternatively you can load them from a Git repository, defined in YAML files following the same directory structure:
+Golden Config properties include: Compliance Features, Compliance Rules, Config Removals, and Config Replacements.
+They can be created via the UI, API, or alternatively you can load these properties from a Git repository, defined in YAML files following the following directory structure:

 ```
 ├── golden_config